pnts/methodandmatter/source/words-make-worlds/the-myth-of-self-criticism.html.md

 ---
-description: The world is changing quickly, and it is easy to feel overwhelmed.
-To navigate this with intention, be sure to create time for breaks to come back to yourself and what matters most.
+description:   Destructive self-criticism isn’t the engine of success many leaders believe it to be.
+Explore how self-judgment creates downward spirals and how self-compassion offers a path to healthier, more grounded leadership.
-keywords: leadership, change
+keywords: leadership, inner critic
 image: "og/og-words-make-worlds.png"

-title: The Myth of Self Criticism
+title: The Myth of Self-criticism
 issue: 31
 tags: leadership